 Activity Lead and key collaborators Desired outcome by 2027 Status Progress update Next steps 1.4.
-Undertake projects, including commissioning and undertaking research, to further develop economic analyses and epidemiological modelling tools supporting rapid decision making in EAD responses for priority diseases DAFF, government agencies Existing and/or new decision support tools provide timely and appropriate information to effectively support EAD responses In progress (projects 15, 17, 32) Completed (project 22) Carcass Disposal - Destroy and Let Lie (project 15): Biosecurity Queensland (QLD) - Stage 1 research has been completed.
-Stage 1 investigated if natural carcass decomposition processes (changes in tissue pH and temperature) could inactivate pathogens such as ASF virus (ASFV) in pigs, and FMD virus in cattle, pigs, sheep and goats under Australian conditions over the initial 48 hours post-death.
-An interpretive report has been prepared and a research manuscript is currently being prepared for publication in a scientific journal.
-Stage 2 research further investigating decomposition processes and potential ASFV inactivation in pigs over a longer time period has commenced.
-Feral pig modelling (project 17): Biosecurity QLD's feral pig spatial modelling has improved understanding of feral pig distributions and their ecology which will enable cost- effective strategies for feral pig management.
+Undertake projects, including commissioning and undertaking research, to further develop economic analyses and epidemiological modelling tools supporting rapid decision making in EAD responses for priority diseases DAFF, government agencies Existing and/or new decision support tools provide timely and appropriate information to effectively support EAD responses In progress (projects 17, 32) Completed (project 22, 15) Feral pig modelling (project 17): Biosecurity QLD's feral pig spatial modelling has improved understanding of feral pig distributions and their ecology which will enable cost-effective strategies for feral pig management.
 To date, three scientific papers have been published, one each in the Australian Veterinary Journal (2022), Wildlife Research (2023) and Australian Mammalogy (2023).
 In addition to formal journal papers, the project has put together a comprehensive publicly available report on the effectiveness and efficiencies of feral pig control tools and an internal-only report on the capacity of QLD feral pig stakeholders to control feral pigs.
 Project 32 has been mentioned under activity 1.3 but also aligns with activity 1.4.
-Project 15: Stage 2 field research has been completed.
-Data analysis is underway.
-The project is due for completion in June 2024.
-Project 17: The project is due for completion in June 2024.
-Two additional research papers are under preparation.
-Ongoing feral pig spatial modelling includes analysing: movement data before, during and after aerial shooting activities to support refinement of control measure strategies habitat use data from additional sites to validate habitat preference findings to validate model applicability ongoing analysis of thermal imagery and camera trap data for comparison and interpretation to inform improved monitoring techniques.
+Completed Project 17: An additional research paper is under preparation focussing on feral pig movement before, during and after aerial shooting activities to support refinement of control measure strategies.
+A report on the analysis of habitat use data from additional sites to validate habitat suitability maps and previously generated habitat preference findings to validate model applicability is under preparation. • Carcass Disposal - Destroy and Let Lie (project 15): Biosecurity Queensland (QLD) - Stage 1 research has been completed.
+Stage 1 investigated if natural carcass decomposition processes (changes in tissue pH and temperature) could inactivate pathogens such as African swine fever virus (ASFV) in pigs, and FMD virus in cattle, pigs, sheep and goats under Australian conditions over the initial 48 hours post-death.
+An interpretive report has been prepared and a research manuscript is currently being prepared for publication in a scientific journal.
+The project concluded on 30 June 2024.
+Two research manuscripts are under preparation.